-In one camp, the majority of countries, including those within the EU, want an agreement that applies to restrictions on the entire cycle of plastic, from design, production, and recycling to waste management, as well as a global phase-out of certain hazardous plastic chemicals.
+In one camp, a majority of countries, including those in the EU, want an agreement that applies to restrictions on the entire cycle of plastic, from design, production, and recycling to waste management, as well as a global phase-out of certain hazardous plastic chemicals.

 In the other camp, countries such as Saudi Arabia, Russia, and Iran want the agreement to only deal with how plastic waste is handled after production and use.

 Most countries are in favor of an international agreement with powerful measures and a phase-out of certain problematic chemicals in plastic, for example, BPA in toys.
-But there are also some countries that want to block the agreement in order to be able to continue producing plastic uncontrollably, says Eirik Lindebjerg, on site at the meeting in Geneva, Switzerland on Thursday.
+But there are also some countries that want to block the agreement in order to be able to continue producing plastic uncontrolled, says Eirik Lindebjerg, policy chief at the World Wildlife Fund, WWF, on site at the meeting in Geneva, Switzerland on Thursday.

 Without obligations

 On Wednesday, a draft of a new agreement was presented by the meeting's chairman.
-It is described by critics as a collection of voluntary measures rather than a binding agreement.
+It is described by critics as more of a collection of voluntary measures than a binding agreement.
 It was completely without obligations and was therefore rejected by many countries.

 There is hope